Muriel St. Clare Byrne

-Muriel St. Clare Byrne OBE (1895–1983) was a historical researcher, specialising in the Tudor period and the reign of Henry VIII of England.
+Muriel St. Clare Byrne OBE (1895–1983) was an English historical researcher, specialising in the Tudor period and the reign of Henry VIII.

 Family

 Born Hoylake, Cheshire, England 31 May 1895, she was the granddaughter of the naval architect and yacht designer St Clare John Byrne with whom she and her mother lived when her father (Henry) died in 1905.
 Her mother was Artemisia Desdemona Burtner (1868–1923) from Muscatine, Iowa, USA.

 Her life partner was Marjorie 'Bar' Barber, and she was also lovers with Mary Aeldrin Cullis.

 Education

 Belvedere School, Liverpool; Somerville College, Oxford, B.A.
 1916, M.A 1920.
 Oxford did not grant degrees to women until 1920, but she would have completed the academic requirements in 1916.

 Career

 She was assistant tutor in English at Somerville College in 1919 and lecturer at the Army Education School, Rouen, France, 1918–19.
 She then taught at Morley College and the University of London.
 From 1920 to 1925 she served as coach for final honours at Oxford and from 1920 to 1927 she lectured at Oxford's University Extension in London.
 She held a lectureship at the Royal Academy of Dramatic Art, London, specialising in Elizabethan theatre and eventually became a governor of the Royal Shakespeare Theatre.